Software, IT & Cybersecurity job market report cover, Boston-Cambridge-Newton, MA-NH, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Local labor data is solid, but some conclusions rely on broader category signals and proxy salary data.
+Direct local signals exist, but some conclusions still require category-level inference and proxy hiring data.

 Limitations